eric-spoerner/just_baseball_things/README.md

 * [FanGraphs](https://www.fangraphs.com/):
     * Unofficial home of public sabermetric analyses.

+## Files
+At this stage, all data processing is contained within the file `exploratory_analysis.ipynb`.

 ## Data Pipeline
 ### Initial ETL
 * **Extract** csv files for Lahman directly from website
-    * Leverage wget and zipfile modules, extract
+    * Leverage `wget` and `zipfile` modules, extract necessary CSVs into pandas dataframe
 * **Transform** layer in Pandas
-    * Trim unnecessary files
+    * Trim unnecessary columns and records for analysis (will be removing all records prior to 1995)
-* **Load** to Amazon RDS-hosted postgres database.
+* **Load** to Amazon RDS-hosted postgres database using SQLAlchemy.
 Store all required source tables and any processed tables within db.

 ## Machine Learning Questions
 * Supervised or unsupervised?